Dorman Long

-Dorman Long & Co was a UK steel producer, later diversifying into bridge building.
+Dorman Long & Co was a UK steel producer and mine owner, later diversifying into bridge building.
 The company was once listed on the London Stock Exchange.

 History

 The company was founded by Arthur Dorman and Albert de Lande Long when they acquired West Marsh Iron Works in 1875.
-In the 1920s Dorman Long took over the concerns of Bell Brothers and Bolckow and Vaughan and diversified into the construction of bridges.
-In 1938 Ellis Hunter took over as Managing Director and he continued to lead the business until 1961.
+In the 1920s, Dorman Long took over the concerns of Bell Brothers and Bolckow and Vaughan, and diversified into the construction of bridges.

+Between 1923 and 1960, the company owned and operated multiple collieries in County Durham.

+In 1938, Ellis Hunter took over as Managing Director and he continued to lead the business until 1961.